Lupul/TPlink-WDR7500-UITranslate/README.md

-TPlink-WDR7500-UITranslate
+TPlink WDR7500 WEB-UI Translate
 ==========================

 A greasemonkey script that translates the TPlink-WDR7500 web interface from Chinese to English

 STATUS
 ======
-Very minimal traslation but enough to get your router up and running If there is interest I might translate other section of the Interface
+Very *minimal* traslation but enough to get your router up and running If there is interest I might translate other sections of the Interface